LensWars: Minolta MD 28mm 1:2.0 vs. MD 28mm 1:2.8(7×7) vs. MD 28mm 1:2.8(5×5) vs. MD 28mm 1:3.5

 - Middle – MD 28/3.5 is better than others (surprise!), MD 28/2.8 7×7 is on the second place, MD 28/2.0 is third, and MD 28/2.8 5×5 is losing here, but…

 - Corner – MD 28/3.5 and 28/2.0 both are the same and noticeable better than both MD 28/2.8 which are the same too.

-Additionally we should remember that MD 28/2.0 has F2.0, and MD28/3.5 has F3.5 only.
+Additionally, we should remember that MD 28/2.0 has F2.0, and MD28/3.5 has F3.5 only.
 So, I don’t know how to select one from this pack, because all of these lenses are good for different tasks.
-Just one idea – if lens is needed for landscapes only, then photographer can save a money and take cheapest MD 28/3.5 with no doubts.
+Just one idea – if lens is needed for landscapes only, then the photographer can save money and take the cheapest MD 28/3.5 with no doubts.
 But, please, make your personal conclusions based on these test results.